p4lang/behavioral-model/docs/simple_switch.md

   ingress port on which the packet arrived to the device.
 Read only.
 - `packet_length` (sm14, v1m) - For new packets from a port, or
   recirculated packets, the length of the packet in bytes.
-For cloned or resubmitted packets, you may need to include this in a list of fields to preserve, otherwise its value will become 0.
+For cloned or resubmitted packets, its value will become 0.
 - `egress_spec` (sm14, v1m) - Can be assigned a value in ingress code to
   control which output port a packet will go to.
 The P4_14 primitive `drop`, and the v1model primitive action `mark_to_drop`, have the side